rsanchez/resource_router/README.markdown

 Matches all possible segments.

+#### :entry_id

+Matches an entry id.
+Does not match if the entry id is not found in the database. *Note:* If you use a callback with this wildcard, there will be no automatic validation.
+You must validate yourself in the callback using `$wildcard->isValid()`.

+#### :url_title

+Matches a url title.
+Does not match if the url title is not found in the database. *Note:* If you use a callback with this wildcard, there will be no automatic validation.
+You must validate yourself in the callback using `$wildcard->isValid()`.

+#### :category_id

+Matches a category id.
+Does not match if the category id is not found in the database. *Note:* If you use a callback with this wildcard, there will be no automatic validation.
+You must validate yourself in the callback using `$wildcard->isValid()`.

+#### :category_url_title

+Matches a category url title.
+Does not match if the category url title is not found in the database. *Note:* If you use a callback with this wildcard, there will be no automatic validation.
+You must validate yourself in the callback using `$wildcard->isValid()`.

+#### :member_id

+Matches a member id.
+Does not match if the member id is not found in the database. *Note:* If you use a callback with this wildcard, there will be no automatic validation.
+You must validate yourself in the callback using `$wildcard->isValid()`.

+#### :username

+Matches a username.
+Does not match if the username is not found in the database. *Note:* If you use a callback with this wildcard, there will be no automatic validation.
+You must validate yourself in the callback using `$wildcard->isValid()`.

 ### Matches

 All wildcards and any parenthesized regular expression patterns will be available within your template as a tag variable: